U.S. trade deficit steady in January as exports bounce back

-The Commerce Department said on Friday the trade gap was at $39.1 billion (23.3 billion pounds) from December's revised shortfall of $39.0 billion.
+The Commerce Department said on Friday the trade gap was at $39.1 billion from December's revised shortfall of $39.0 billion.
 December's trade gap was previously reported as being $38.7 billion.

 January's trade deficit was in line with economists' expectations.